 Just for the sake of distinction, so you can really see the difference, let’s quickly look at a non-local SERP.

-To do this we will need to do a “non local search query” – something that is not location depedent.
+To do this we will need to do a “non-local search query” – something that is not location dependent.

 How about “how to learn to snowboard”